natalieagus/50033-2022/_unity/1_unity_for_newborns_2.md

 	2.  `Rigidbody2D` (set to `static` type)
 - Add a Tag called “Ground”
 - Set its Position and match the components setting as shown.
+- Then, also **add** a `BoxCollider2D` to Mario so that they can "collide" and prevents him from falling to oblivion.

 <img src="https://www.dropbox.com/s/vzoy004dark139h/12.png?raw=1"  class="center_ninety"/>